 Career & Technical Education Programs are designed to provide a credential (degree or certificate) that allows the student to begin a career upon graduation.
-Below is a list of Career & Technical Education programs with a link to a detailed program guide that provides course requirements and other important program information.
+Below is a list of Career & Technical Education programs.
+View the 2022-2023 Catalog Addendum for detailed program guides that provide course requirements and other important program information.